Owen Hart: Legacy

-Hart is widely regarded as one of the best in-ring performers in the WWE; Fox Sports dubbed him a "genius".
-He went on to be considered one of the greatest professional wrestlers of all time by many industry colleagues.
+Fox Sports dubbed Hart a "genius".

 Hart was set to be a playable character under his Blue Blazer gimmick in the video game WWF Attitude.
 The gimmick was subsequently removed from the game, though Hart remained a playable character.
-The PlayStation and Nintendo 64 versions of the game were also dedicated to him, featuring a tribute screen at the beginning that reads “Dedicated to Owen James Hart 1965 – 1999”.
+The PlayStation and Nintendo 64 versions of the game were also dedicated to him, featuring a tribute screen at the beginning that reads "Dedicated to Owen James Hart 1965 – 1999".

 Hart is a playable character in Legends of Wrestling II (2002) and Showdown: Legends of Wrestling (2004), both published by Acclaim.

 WWE released Owen: Hart of Gold on DVD and Blu-ray on December 7, 2015 in the United Kingdom, followed by the United States the following day.

-WWE wrestler Kevin Owens named his son after Hart and incorporated the name into his own ring name as tribute to both of them.
+Wrestler Kevin Owens named his son after Hart and incorporated the name into his own ring name as tribute to both of them.

 On September 20, 2021, All Elite Wrestling (AEW) announced the Owen Hart Cup Tournament, in partnership with the Owen Hart Foundation, complete with a trophy called "The Owen".
 The company also announced production and distribution of original Owen Hart merchandise, action figures and Hart as a character in AEW's console game, AEW Fight Forever.

 Championships and accomplishments

-Hart won every major championship in the WWF, except for the WWF Championship he is seen holding here; though he did technically win it in a house show in 1994, the result was quickly overturned and the reign was never officially recognized.
+Hart won every major championship in the World Wrestling Federation, except for the WWF Championship he is seen holding here; though he did technically win it in a house show in 1994, the result was quickly overturned and the reign was never officially recognized.